FKST — Falkland Islands Summer Time

 How to Convert FKST to Other Time Zones

-Export and share the result: After selecting the purple time block, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially helpful if you need to send a confirmed meeting slot to a distributed team, so everyone from the Falkland Islands to Europe or the Americas sees the appointment in local time without manually converting UTC-3.
+4. Export and share the result: Once a time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is useful when you want to send a confirmed FKST meeting window to clients, vendors, or remote teammates so everyone receives the same appointment in their own local time.

 About Falkland Islands Summer Time (FKST)

 FKST stands for Falkland Islands Summer Time.
-Its exact UTC offset is UTC-3:00, which means local clock time in FKST is three hours behind Coordinated Universal Time; when it is 12:00 UTC, it is 9:00 AM FKST.
+Its exact offset is UTC-3, which means local time in FKST is three hours behind Coordinated Universal Time.

 FKST and Daylight Saving Time